 Most people can master basic chords and scales fairly quickly.
 Thereafter, you can turn your hand to the other skills you'll need in order to truly master this instrument.
 Eventually though you'll be able to play a whole range of songs.
 Be sure to check out websites like Ultimate Guitar to find tabs (a popular alternative to traditional sheet music) for all your favourite tunes.
 If you get the hang of playing guitar then your social life could also improve.
 Opportunities may arise for you to join a band or to play in local cafes and pubs.
 You could even play your own little gigs for your loved ones.
 If you're looking for an instrument to bring people together, then the guitar could be the one for you.

 In addition, the guitar will boost your attention span and sharpen your memory.
 You'll also become a great multitasker, as Liberty Park Music explains, you'll be able to:

 - Read guitar tabs and scores.

 - Create the right chord shape with your hands.

 - Read ahead for upcoming notes.

-If the guitar isn't your thing, then perhaps the ukulele is a batter option.
-This is generally considered to be one of the easiest musical instruments to learn, as well as being an inexpensive and portal option.
+If the guitar isn't your thing, then perhaps the ukulele will suit you better.
+This smaller instrument is generally considered to be one of the easiest to learn, as well as being an inexpensive and portable option.

 Other benefits of choosing the ukulele include: